We want to hear from you

 - Communicating via the National Relay Service if you’re deaf, have a hearing or speech impairment.
 Visit relayservice.gov.au

-Can someone else make a complaint for me?
+Can someone else give feedback or make a complaint for me?

 Yes.
-You can ask a friend or relative, or a community organisation to make a complaint on your behalf.
+You can ask a friend or relative, or a community organisation to give feedback on your behalf.
 We protect your privacy by checking that you have given your permission.

 What to include with your feedback or complaint

 - Your name

 - Your best contact details (eg phone number, email address, postal address) (phone, email or mail)

 - What your feedback is about - eg. the name of the service, who was involved, what happened etc

 - What you want to happen now

 Yes.
 But this may make it difficult to investigate if we can’t get more information from you.

 What happens after I provide feedback or make a complaint?